thomphow/Activator/README.md

 retries are made.
 Failing silent validation, the customer is informed of the failing validation retries and final deactivation.
 - Otherwise, the functionality is the same and it makes OkHTTP calls to the same interfacing with the PHP backend.
 - A front end RX interface is now provided.
-The startAppOrNot() method returns a Observable<Boolean> as to whether to your application should be started.
+The startAppOrNot() method returns a Observable<Boolean> as to whether your application should be started.

 See: